Quickstart

 Quickstart: Run Your First Workflow

-This quickstart helps you to create your first workflow within Admyral.
+This quickstart helps you to create your first workflow automation within Admyral.
 The workflow performs a simple URL check using the community version of VirusTotal.

 Prerequisites: